marionettejs/Marionette.Upgrade/README.md

 + The upgrade tool is organized in three categories based on the type of change.
 By default, they're all turned on, but it's suggested that you do one change at a time.
 + There's nothing magical here.
 I wrote each of these changes to work off of simple regexes, if there are additional changes that you think would help feel free to add them.
 Also, if there are places where I missed things, please file a Pull Request!
 + This works.
 I know, I was surprised too.
-I ran this tool against our v1.8 test suite and it faired surprisingly well.
+I ran this tool against our v1.8 test suite and it fared surprisingly well.
 It made over 500 changes and only missed a couple things:
-	+ methods that referenced with spies "foobar" instead of "foobar("
+	+ methods that referenced spies with "foobar" instead of "foobar("
 	+ semantic changes like onBeforeDestroy, which no longer work the same way
-	+ function parameter change like appendHtml losing a param. we could write a regex for this, but meh.
+	+ function parameter changes like appendHtml losing a param.
+We could write a regex for this, but meh.

 ### Changes